tkdeshan/tkdeshan/README.md

   <tr>
     <td colspan=12 align="justify">
       <p>
-   I am currently a software engineer specializing in firmware and full-stack development, with a strong passion for creating innovative and impactful solutions.
+  I currently work as a Software Engineer, focusing on embedded firmware and full-stack web development.
+My work involves creating smart, real-world products that address practical challenges and deliver meaningful value.

-My journey began with a Bachelor's degree in Physical Science (Computer Studies, Electronics, and Physics).
-Along the way, I completed specialized courses in microcontroller-based system design and full-stack development at the University of Moratuwa.
-This academic foundation, combined with hands-on experience, has allowed me to seamlessly integrate programming and electronics, enabling me to tackle complex technical challenges.
+My journey began with a Bachelor's degree in Physical Science (Computer Studies, Electronics, and Physics), which was further enriched through specialized training in microcontroller-based system design and full-stack development at the University of Moratuwa.
+This foundation empowers me to connect the dots between software and hardware, enabling the creation of robust, scalable, and smart solutions.

-As a problem solver, I am driven by a passion for developing smart, intelligent solutions that address real-world challenges.
-I focus on leveraging the power of both software and hardware to create efficient systems that not only meet business needs but also drive innovation.
-By combining creativity with technology, I strive to deliver solutions that empower businesses and individuals, and create lasting value.
+I enjoy my current work in software development, and I’m also focused on growing my skills in product design due to my strong passion for innovative product development.
+I’m driven by the challenge of turning creative ideas into real, usable products.
+Whether it’s a connected IoT device, a web-based control system, or a fully integrated embedded solution, I aim to build products that solve real-world problems.

-Let’s connect and explore the endless possibilities where technology and creativity intersect to shape the future!
+I'm continuously exploring new tools, emerging technologies, and cross-disciplinary ideas to stay ahead of the curve.
+Through ongoing research and development, my goal is to craft solutions that bridge innovation and practicality-solutions that serve users, businesses, and communities alike.
       </p>
       <p>
         View my portfolio website <a href="https://tkdeshan.github.io/portfolio/">click</a>